Guidance for managers on accessibility issues

 - films (though not live broadcasts) published as of 23 September 2020.

 - documents published as of 23 September 2018 and older documents that are needed to carry out administrative assignments.

-If as a manager, you want support in establishing priorities for accessibility adaptation, you are welcome to contact the web accessibility project via tillganglighet [at] kommunikation [dot] lu [dot] se.
+If as a manager, you want support in establishing priorities for accessibility adaptation, you are welcome to contact the web accessibility support at the University via tillganglighet [at] kommunikation [dot] lu [dot] se.